by-The-Lindemans/governance/BYLAWS.md

    - Must adhere to role and project time expectations as defined in their contract.

 6. **Job Titles and Teams**:
-   - Employees may join any project based on their interest and skills.
+   - Employees may join any project based on their interests and skills.
    - Team performance and management decisions are at the discretion of its members.

 7. **Performance Reviews**: